fdominguezm/PersonalWebsite/content/_index.md

 background = "#0a74db"
 color = "#fff"
 description = """
 Cable A Tierra was my final university project, a beautiful way of closing that chapter.
 It is a social media crowdfunding web application that connects people who are starting a new project of any kind with potential investors.
-It was developed applying an agile metodology, using Java, Hibernate, React, a Postgres database AND was deployed using AWS Cloud Services.
+It was developed applying an agile methodology, using Java, Hibernate, React, a Postgres database and was deployed using AWS Cloud Services.
 """

 [[extra.top_projects]]